Skip to main content

 • Apply the one that fits best

-This makes it realistic for designers to use guideline-aligned copy even in early, fast-paced exploration moments, not only at the end of the process.
+What previously took 4–5 minutes per component now takes under 90 seconds, roughly a 60% reduction in copy-related task time.
+Across a typical session of 10–15 components, that's an estimated 30–45 minutes saved per designer per session.
+This makes it realistic to use guideline-aligned copy even in early, fast-paced exploration moments, not only at the end of the process.

 Better Use of Content Designers